When is Back Surgery Right for You?

 Total Knee Replacement

-Michelle Condon had two total knee replacements at Pomerado Hospital in 2014, one in April and the other in June.
+Michelle Condon had two total knee replacements at Palomar Medical Center Poway in 2014, one in April and the other in June.
 Although the surgeries were less than three months apart, the difference in her experience and comfort was monumental.

 “With the first surgery I was in the hospital for two days and was nauseated and constipated,” says the 60-year-old Ramona resident.
 “It was difficult to control the pain since the pain medicines made me so nauseated.”